erizov/Professor/semester_11/lecture_78_observability_platform/unified_observability/README.md

 ### Comprehension

 1. Can you explain how Unified Observability works in your own words?
-2. What is the key insight or algorithm that makes Unified Observability efficient?
+2. What is the key insight or approach that makes Unified Observability efficient?

 ### Analysis